MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

 There are various consent attack types, but if you follow these recommended defenses, which will mitigate all types of attacks, especially consent phishing, where attackers trick users into granting a malicious app access to sensitive data or other resources.
 Instead of trying to steal the user's password, an attacker is seeking permission for an attacker-controlled app to access valuable data.

-To help prevent consent attacks from affecting Azure AD and Office 365, see the following recommendations:
+To help prevent consent attacks from affecting Microsoft Entra ID and Office 365, see the following recommendations:

 ### Set policies